securefederatedai/openfl/docs/source/workflow/director_based_workflow.roles.rst

         fx director create-workspace -p director_ws

- This workspace contains received experiments and supplementary files (Director config file and certificates).
+ This workspace will contain received experiments and supplementary files (Director config file and certificates).

 2. Modify the Director config file according to your federation setup.